Hong Kong is one of the most famous cities in the world, with an intoxicating mix of Chinese and English cultures, both old and new.

 At the highest point, there’s a reclining Buddha above a koi pond as well as a statue of the Gautama, one of the most important spiritual teachers in Buddhism.

 To be honest, getting up to the temple is even worse than the Big Buddha.
-There are more stairs and if it’s hot you’ll need more than one bottle of water to replace all the sweat.
+There are more stairs and if it’s hot you’ll need more than a bottle of water to replace all the sweat.

 But if you’re reasonably fit, you’ll see how important the Buddha is in this religion.
 Plus, the expressions on the different Buddhas are surprisingly varied and amusing!

-15. Hiking
+16. Hiking

 Hong Kong has loads of beautiful walking trails.
 Image by Steven Yu on Pixabay.